No-Bake Red Velvet Cake Balls

 Use a 1-inch small cookie scoop to scoop out the batter.

-Roll mixture it into a little ball between your hands and place the balls on a parchment paper or wax paper-lined cookie sheet.
+Roll the mixture into a little ball between your hands and place the balls on a parchment paper or wax paper-lined cookie sheet.

 Continue rolling until all the cake has been used.